stecrotti/xorsat/readme.md

 # XOR-SAT formulas and p-spin Ising model
 This work was produced for a university course in Fall '19.
-It is based on [M. Mézard, F. Ricci-Tersenghi, R. Zecchina, *Alternative solutions to diluted p-spin models and XORSAT problems*, Journal of Statistical Physics, 2003](http://chimera.roma1.infn.it/FEDERICO/Publications_files/2003_JSP_111_505.pdf).
+It is based on [M. Mézard, F. Ricci-Tersenghi, R. Zecchina, *Two Solutions to Diluted p-Spin Models and XORSAT Problems*, Journal of Statistical Physics, 2003](http://chimera.roma1.infn.it/FEDERICO/Publications_files/2003_JSP_111_505.pdf).

 Belief Propagation equations are implemented in their Min-Sum form to look for solutions to XOR-SAT instances drawn from a random ensemble in the thermodynamic limit of ![Ninf](https://latex.codecogs.com/gif.latex?N%5Crightarrow%20%5Cinfty) variables.
 The problem is equivalent to that of finding the Ground State for a p-spin Ising model (an Ising model where spins interact not in pairs but in p-uples) defined of a factor graph.